Tripler Army Medical Center earns prestigious Pathway to Excellence designation

 |0

-This work, Tripler Army Medical Center earns prestigious Pathway to Excellence designation, by Khinna Kaminske, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Tripler Army Medical Center earns prestigious Pathway to Excellence designation, by Amelia Dickson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.